All Episodes

 They release criminals from the jails.

-And then when they finally can't take it anymore because the economic problems, they bulldoze the properties.
+And then when they finally can't take it anymore because of the economic problems, they bulldoze the properties.

-All of the people who live there, their their wealth destroyed, the the anything they could have built in the community wiped out, scattered into the suburbs with nowhere to go.
+Anything they could have built in the community wiped out, scattered into the suburbs with nowhere to go.

 I'd like to figure out how we can improve their lives, deal with the gang violence.

-And you know what I'll tell you this?
+And you know what, I'll tell you this?

 The Democrats, in my opinion, perpetuate it on purpose.